Europe bank payouts capped as capital bar keeps rising

 Europe's banks raised their core Tier 1 capital ratios, the central measure of a bank's financial strength, by 36 basis points (bps) on average in the third quarter, lifting their increase in the past year to 105 bps, said analysts at Barclays.

-Credit Suisse's core capital jumped by 100 basis bps in the latest quarter, while rival UBS increased its ratio by 70 bps and there were increases of 60 bps at HSBC (HSBA.L) and 46 bps at Spain's Santander (SAN.MC).
+Credit Suisse's core capital jumped by 100 basis bps in the latest quarter, while rival UBS increased its ratio by 70 bps and there were increases of 60 bps at HSBC and 46 bps at Spain's Santander.

-Nordic banks, already better capitalised than most European rivals, extended that gap as core capital ratios at SEB (SEBa.ST) and Handelsbanken (SHBa.ST) rose by 100 bps or more.
+Nordic banks, already better capitalised than most European rivals, extended that gap as core capital ratios at SEB and Handelsbanken rose by 100 bps or more.

 The way banks report can vary but capital levels have broadly doubled since the 2007/08 crisis, helped by emergency cashcalls and cuts to dividends.